John W. Prokey

 National Association of Legal Assistants, Certified Legal Assistant, 2005

-Andrea has spoken at the Mission Society of Enrolled Agents and the Estate Planning Breakfast Club concerning gift and estate tax preparation and valuation.
+Andrea has spoken at the Mission Society of Enrolled Agents and the Estate Planning Breakfast Club concerning gift and estate tax preparation, valuation, and complex estate and trust administration.
 She is currently a member of the Silicon Valley Bar Association, the Paralegal Association of Santa Clara County (PAACCO), and the National Association of Legal Assistants (NALA).

 Alison B. Merino